 When it comes to knowledge the Resource Centre provides a centralised database for PPI guidance, gathering useful documents in one place.
 Resources include national and European policy and strategy documents, tools, good practice case studies, details of projects and initiatives, as well as reports and valuable links on innovation and procurement.

-The Platform has been developed with support from the European Commission, and in partnership with PIANOo – the Dutch Public Procurement Expertise Centre, REC – the Regional Environmental Center for Central and Eastern Europe and IWT – the Flemish agency for Innovation by Science and Technology.
+The Platform is managed by the ICLEI European Secretariat's Sustainable Economy and Procurement team, and has been developed with support from the European Commission, and in partnership with PIANOo – the Dutch Public Procurement Expertise Centre, REC – the Regional Environmental Center for Central and Eastern Europe and IWT – the Flemish agency for Innovation by Science and Technology.

 ICLEI has been working on sustainable procurement for over 15 years - helping support public authorities in implementation, spreading awareness of the concept, developing new approaches, and encouraging policy developments at the European and international level.

 ICLEI is a member of the European Commission’s GPP EU-27Advisory Group chaired by The European Commission's DG Environment, the United Nations Marrakech Task Force on Sustainable Public Procurement and is a cofounder and Vice-Chair of the Internal Green Purchasing Network (IGPN).

 ICLEI is involved in a variety of PPI initiatives and projects, hold events on SPP and co-ordinate networking activities.

 Visit ICLEI's European homepage to find out more about the organisation.